 In the interest of public health, we regulate the production and supply of certain types of recycled water.
 This includes recycled water from the following sources:

 Recycled water providers are responsible for the overall management and quality of water they produce.
-In doing so, they must comply with the specific provisions of the Water Supply (Safety and Reliability) Act 2008.
-As the Queensland Water Supply Regulator, we administer the relevant sections of this Act.A recycled water provider is:
+In doing so, they must comply with the specific provisions of the Water Supply (Safety and Reliability) Act 2008 (the Act).
+Those relevant sections are administered by the Queensland Water Supply Regulator.A recycled water provider is:

-In April 2014, the Act was amended to simplify the regulation of recycled water and reduce the regulatory burden on some recycled water providers.
+In May 2014, the Act was amended to simplify the regulation of recycled water and reduce the regulatory burden on recycled water providers, supplying recycled water to schemes with lower exposure uses.
+Only recycled water providers supplying recycled water to higher exposure uses are required to have an approved recycled water management plan (RWMP).

 All recycled water providers must register their recycled water schemes with the regulator by the following dates: